wely/DevCamp/HOL/java/02-modern-cloud-apps/README.md

     ![image](./media/2017-06-16_11_33_00.png)

-    You should be greeted by the default ASP.NET landing page
+    You should be greeted by the default ASP.NET landing page:

     ![image](./media/image-05.gif)